finddx/FINDtestdirData/README.md

 ```

-### Regular Updates
+### Updates

-The plan is to do regular updates via GHA.
-Authentication problems keep us from using them.

-Instead, all data can be update locally by running:
+Data is updated locally by running:

 ```r
 source("script/update-all.R")
 ```

 This processes all downloads and pushes the data to the `preview` branch.
 GHA will automatically open an PR afterwards.

+### Review

+If the updated data (on the `preview-` branch) differs from main, an automated pull request is generated.
+This PR can be assigned to any colaborator of this repo.

 ### How to add a new data set `myname`